 The performance rate of the post-graduates at the UC Davis – College of Veterinary Medicine is astonishing 96 %, which is a clear fact of the quality of schooling here.

-Cornell University is an institution of a private type, founded in 1871 in Ithaca (NY).
-By the criteria, it’s ranked as the second-best veterinary college in the United States.
+Next on our list of vet schools in the US, is Cornell University is an institution of a private type, founded in 1871 in Ithaca (NY).
+By the criteria, it’s ranked as one of the best vet colleges in the USA.

-Besides 3 letters of evaluation, and experience in animal, biomedical and veterinary field, personal statements, and transcripts, the applicants need to have a minimum average GRE of 276 and a GPA of 3.80.
+Some admission requirements include three letters of evaluation, and experience in animal, biomedical and veterinary field, personal statements, and transcripts, among others.
 Both international and transfer students can apply for enrollment.

 Pre-requisite courses and subjects include Organic and General Chemistry, English Composition, Biochemistry, General Biology, and Physics.